socleeds/msc-projects-nde/nde07.md

 some specific training materials, backed up by some form of self-assessment.
-One interesting possibility would be to develop a training application that presents the user with short programming exercises, checks them and then award marks and gives feedback to the user.
+One interesting possibility would be to develop a training application that presents the user with short programming exercises, checks them and then awards marks and gives feedback to the user.

 [1]: https://developer.android.com
 [2]: https://kotlinlang.org